-There would be no change to wetlands under the No Action alternative.
+There would be no change to wetlands under Alternative A.

 No wetlands are present or proximal to any areas proposed for disturbance under Alternative B. Therefore, no effects to wetlands would result from the Public Lands project.

 No wetlands are located in the Private Lands project area; therefore, no effects to wetlands from the Private Lands project would occur under Alternative B.